basnijholt/tuitorial/README.md

   - title: "My Bullet Points with Extras"
     type: bullet_points
     bullet_points:
-      - "This is the first point."
+      - text: "This is the first point."
-      - "Here is the second point."
+        extra: "Extra info for point 1."
-      - "And finally, the third point."
+      - text: "Here is the second point."
-    extras:
+        extra: "More details about point 2."
-      - "Extra info for point 1."
+      - text: "And finally, the third point."
-      - "More details about point 2."
+        extra: "More details about point 2."
-      - "Final thoughts on point 3."
+      - Fourth point without extra
     style: "green bold"
 ```